DiegoDG-01/Andromeda-Whatsapp-BOT/DOC/Development/Create.md

+## Important
+#### We are in the process of updating our development documents to a new version, so we recommend not to follow this document until the update is complete.
+We apologize for any inconvenience.

 ## Development module for Andromeda - Whatsapp BOT

 This file is a guide to developers who want to create their own modules for Andromeda - Whatsapp BOT.